nonprofit

 • Guide Dog and Service Dog Regulation by British Columbia, Canada, the Service Dog Pass from AKC, and various assessments worldwide.

-• The German Assistance Dog Ordinance, “AHundV”, detailing specifics regarding §12 e-l BGG, and years of advisory to the German government and the Federal Ministry of Labor and Social Affairs
+• The German Assistance Dog Ordinance, “AHundV”, detailing specifics for §12 e-l BGG, and years of advisory to the German government and Federal Ministry of Labor and Social Affairs.

 • The quality criteria of the German health insurance regarding guide dogs for the blind (“Qualitätskriterien”).